fraillt/bitsery/doc/tutorial/hello_world.md

 };
 ```

-**bitsery** also can serialize private class members, just move *serialize* function inside structure, and make it *friend* (*fiend void serialize(.....)*).
+**bitsery** also allows to define serialize function in side your class, and can also serialize private class members, just make *friend bitsery::Access;*

-**bitsery** has verbose syntax, because it is cross-platform compatible by default and has full control over how to serialize data (read more about it in [motivation](../design/README.md))
+**bitsery** supports two ways how to describe your serialization flow: *verbose syntax* (as in example) or *flexible syntax*, similar to *cereal* library, just include `<bitsery/flexible.h>` to use it.

-This example contains core functionality that you'll use all the time, so lets get through it:
+This example we choosed probably unfamiliar verbose syntax, so lets explain core functionality that you'll use all the time:
 * **s.value4b(o.i);** serialize fundamental types (ints, floats, enums) value**4b** means, that data type is 4 bytes.
 If you use same code on different machines, if it compiles it means it is compatible.
 * **s.text1b(o.str);** serialize text (null-terminated) of char type, if you use *wchar* then you would write *text2b*.
 * **s.container4b(o.fs, 100);** serializes any container of fundamental types of size 4bytes, **100** is max size of container.